Affiliate Link Policy

 The article!
 In other words, we won’t publish a biased review for the sole purpose of profiting from affiliate sales.
 That goes against our principles.

 Our affiliate links are added manually.

-Notable ones include MyPaintbrush for recommended decorating sundries; assorted web companies like MDD Hosting, VidaHost, MaxCDN, all of which I know well and would offer a good value service for our readers.
+Some of our past affiliate campaigns.
+Notable partners included MyPaintbrush for recommended decorating sundries; assorted web companies like MDD Hosting, VidaHost, MaxCDN, all of which I know well and would offer a good value service for our readers.